This Day In Literary History

 Lee's fourth novel, The Surrendered, published in 2010, a gut wrenching antiwar novel, follows three war ravaged characters.

 June Han is a young girl who loses her family during the Korean War.
 Hector Brennan is the psychologically damaged American soldier who brought June to an orphanage, and Sylvie Tanner, the wife of the orphanage's minster, as a young girl witnessed the murder of her parents at the hands of Japanese soldiers in Manchuria.

-Chang-Rae Lee's most recent novel, On Such a Full Sea, was published in December of 2014.
-It's a work of dystopic, post apocalyptic science fiction set in a future America where there are only two classes of people: the extremely rich ruling class and the extremely poor working class.
+Lee's 2014 novel, On Such a Full Sea, is a work of dystopic, post apocalyptic science fiction set in a future America where there are only two classes of people: the extremely rich ruling class and the extremely poor working class.

 With China so polluted that it's become uninhabitable, a large population of Chinese refugees now lives in America, where, like other working class people, they reside in formerly abandoned cities which have been turned into self-contained labor colonies.

 The main character is Fan, a petite young Chinese woman who, like other other members of her class, works to produce food for the elite.
 She's a fish tank diver.
 When her boyfriend disappears, Fan embarks on a surreal, philosophical, and poetic quest to find him.

 Chang-Rae Lee's most recent novel, My Year Abroad, was published in February of 2021.
 It tells the story of Tiller, an ordinary college student with heart but little ambition who meets Pong Lou, a brilliant and colorful Chinese-American entrepreneur.

 Pong Lou sees something in the bored student and takes him on as a protege.
 He brings Tiller along on a wild trip across Asia in this novel that combines satire, caper comedy, romance, and bildungsroman.